Ask Slashdot: What Are Some Hard Truths IT Must Learn To Accept? - Slashdot

 We really should unionize.

-Agile is bullshit (Score:1)
+Agile is bullshit (Score:2, Insightful)

 1) Agile is bullshit